'David vs Goliath': Disappearing dentist found guilty of professional misconduct

 An orthodontist specialist who vanished from his Auckland practice - abandoning patients mid-treatment and leaving them thousands of dollars out of pocket - has been found guilty of professional misconduct.

-The Health Practitioners' Disciplinary Tribunal decision was made today despite Saad Al-Mazony's attempts to adjourn the hearing due to lack of legal representation.
+The Health Practitioners' Disciplinary Tribunal decision was made today despite Saad Al-Mozany's attempts to adjourn the hearing due to lack of legal representation.

 The tribunal ordered that Al-Mozany's registration be cancelled and he pay $57,500 to the Professional Conduct Committee (PCC), who laid the charge against him, and $41,500 to the tribunal.